sacharose23/MommyWorks/Lesson Records/christmas_tree_suncatcher_craft.md

 ### Assessment:

 1. Did they keep their focus on the project?
 Did they complete the project?
+   - Yes.
 2. Did they have fun?
+   * They seemed to be; they really concentrated on what they were doing.
+They did what they wanted and felt.
 3. Did they use their imagination/creativity?
+   * Kai wanted to make a snail with the gems.
 4. What was their favorite part?
+   * They enjoyed the gems the most.
 5. What was challenging?
+   * Rose seemed to have a challenge getting the jewels right side up.
 6. What are Xmas trees?
 Why do we decorate them for Xmas?
+   * NA